-By now you probably know where to find your audience, right?
-Well, then you already know which channels you should be present on.
+By now you probably know where to find your audience.
+This means you probably already know which channels you should be present on.

-If you are already using Google Analytics, you will have a lot of valuable information.
-The tool can tell you where your content is being shared.
+Google Analytics provides a lot of valuable information, telling you where your content is being shared.

 5. Choose your content types

 Again: data.
-Before you decide which content types are useful or not, you might want to know what works best in general.
-Maybe you are thinking about long articles and short posts, but if you knew that video is one of the most effective content types, you would change your mind, right?
+Before you decide which content types are useful, you might want to know what works best in general.
+Maybe you are thinking about long articles and short posts, but video is increasingly powerful and persuasive.

-Once you have decided what you want to talk about and have drafted a piece of content, you should be actually able to adapt it.
-This means that because the essence of your content is well defined, it is going to be basically “the same” across all channels, so the content type is more a strategic decision, rather than something that has to do with the identity of your company or the nature of the information you want to share.
+Once you’ve decided what you want to talk about and have drafted a piece of content, you should be able to adapt it.
+The essence of your content is well defined and will be basically the same across all channels.
+The content type is more a strategic decision, rather than a brand identity statement.

 6. Define frequency and calendar

 Because you know your audience and channels, defining frequency and working on a calendar should be something fairly easy.
-It would be enough to know when and where your audience is more active.
-If you know that this happens Wednesdays at 5PM, on Instagram, hey, you should not miss the opportunity of publishing a great post every Wednesday, at that hour, on that channel, right?
+It will be enough to know when and where your audience is more active.
+For example, Wednesdays at 5.00 PM on Instagram could be the optimal choice.

-This would imply to be working on that in advance, so organization is a MUST.
-Even before you know what you are going to post, you need to know when and where so that, that, what you post, reaches most of your potential clients.
+Of course, this means working on content in advance, so organization is a MUST.
+Even before you know what you are going to post, you need to know when and where to reach the maximum number of potential clients.

-If you are not publishing a lot of content, you don’t even have to spend a crazy amount of money on a tool (although platforms like Hootsuite or Later are really, really useful).
-You can just start by using Google calendar to make sure not to miss the appointment with your post.
+If you are not publishing a lot of content, you don’t have to spend a large amount of money on a tool (although platforms such as Hootsuite or Later are very useful).
+You can just start by using Google Calendar to make sure not to miss the appointment with your post.

 7. Allocate resources

-If you cannot invest a lot of time and money on a super content marketing strategy, just don’t do it.
-Don’t even try.
-In this case, your best bet would be to work on a scalable plan.
-In other words: start by something that you can actually do.
-It is better to put all your effort into one channel, but to do a good job there, rather than doing something mediocre everywhere because you don’t have enough money, time or support.
+If you cannot invest time and money in an effective content marketing strategy, don’t do it.
+Don’t even try because you will be wasting resources.
+Your best bet would be to work on a scalable plan to do something realistic.
+It is better to put all your effort into one channel and do a good job rather than doing something mediocre everywhere because you don’t have enough money, time or support.

 8. Create content

-When you start creating your content, you will have a clear idea of your own possibilities too, so there will probably be things to adjust.
-Remember that your strategy or your initial planning is just a way to guide you through the entire process of doing something in practice.
-So it’s just theory that needs to be applied, tested, refined, adjusted and corrected.
+When you start creating your content, you will have a clearer idea of your own possibilities.
+This will help you to adjust and improve your content.
+Your strategy or your initial planning is a guide to the entire process of doing something in practice – a theory that needs to be applied, tested, refined, adjusted and corrected.

 9. Distribute content

-When you have done a good job with a piece of content, then you have done 50% of the effort required to distribute your content on other channels.
+When you have done a good job with a piece of content, you have made 50% of the effort required to distribute your content on other channels.
 Different channels require different pieces of content.

 Think about this article, for instance.
 There is a main idea or concept: how to create the perfect content marketing strategy.
 Could we, for instance, take these 10 points and just list them in a post?
-And now, could we take another specific aspect and talk about it separately?
-For instance, we could also focus on defining content marketing, right?
-And could we talk about all this in a video or a podcast?
+Then, could we take another specific aspect and talk about it separately?
+For instance, we could also focus on defining content marketing or we could we talk about the subject in a video or a podcast.

 In short: when your ideas are clear, your content can be easily adapted to be distributed on all the channels relevant to your strategy or business.
 Once you have all the possible variations, you can start publishing everywhere.